 This route description is about as simple as they get.
 First off, follow the route and trailhead description for Kuss Peak.
 From the summit of Kuss, simply walk north along the ridge losing nearly 300 feet in elevation to the Mosquito/Kuss saddle.
 The road down to the left (west) side of the saddle does not lead to the summit.
 Continue walking north along the ridge regaining 520 feet in elevation to the summit of Mosquito Peak.
 Traverse time should be under a half hour.
 The terrain continues to be sparse tundra with chiprock and small rubble mostly.
 Once done enjoying the summit view, either return as you came or continue on to Treasurevault Mtn. and even Mt.
 Tweto and Mt.
 Arkansas.

 Alternate suggested route: Start from the east side of Mosquito Pass trailhead at 11,520 ft.
 Walk SW up the Mosquito Pass road to the saddle between London Mtn. and Kuss Peak.
 (Some stock 4WD vehicles may be able to drive to this point.)
 At the saddle, head up the east ridge of Kuss Peak all the way to the summit.
 Turn north at the summit and continue north over Mosquito Peak and Treasurevault Mtn.
-From Treasurevault, continue north on the ridge, then east, the a little north again.
-If only doing these three summits. drop NE into the large basin at the head of Mosquito Creek.
+From Treasurevault, continue north on the ridge, then east, then a little north again.
+If only doing these three summits, drop NE into the large basin at the head of Mosquito Creek.
 Make sure you go far enough NE to avoid steeper terrain that drops off more directly to the east.
 Connect with the old roadbed in the upper basin (FR856) and follow it back down to the start.
 If continuing onto Tweto, just stay on the ridge heading NNE to the Rocky Tweto summit.
 For additional information regarding Tweto and Mt.
 Arkansas, see routes for those peaks.

 Links to other information, routes & trip reports for this peak that may be helpful.